Lessons Learned: My First Smartphone Game

 lib folder contains all components which are reused in different scenes.

 The following videos demonstrate the game's progress from the prototypes to the final version.

 UX adjustments, tutorials, menus and more:

-I released the first beta version for about 10 testers (friends & family).
-Negative feedback was given due to the high difficulty and the inconsistent visual design.
-As a result, I asked a friend of mine to support and assist me in visual aspects of the game which resulted in a better design:
+I released the first beta version for about ten testers (friends & family).
+Negative feedback was given due to the serious difficulty and the inconsistent visual design.
+As a result, I asked a friend of mine to support and assist me in visual aspects of the game, which resulted in a better design:

 Start of May 2017 I released the first version of "Supermarket Challenge" on iOS and Android.
 It included only the Arcade mode:

 I further developed the game and implemented a new level mode and an easier Arcade mode.
 Version 2.0 was released in December 2017.